s-rostami/codebuild-AMI-builder/README.md

 In the Service Role section the service role you select here will provide the AWS CodeBuild container with permissions to your AWS account.
 HashiCorp Packer needs permissions to create a temporary EC2 instance and an AMI, delete an EC2 instance, and perform other EC2-related actions.

+The next step is to create the HashiCorp Packer template and build specification.

+- The HashiCorp Packer template, amazon-linux_packer-template.json.
+- The AWS CodeBuild configuration file, buildspec.yml.
 ___